-In partnership with the Northern Rockies Conservation Cooperative, UHPSI research assistants are investigating trends, conditions, and projections surrounding recreation in the Greater Yellowstone Ecosystem (GYE) to identify possible recreation ethics for the region.
+In partnership with the Northern Rockies Conservation Cooperative, UHPSI research assistants investigated trends, conditions, and projections surrounding recreation in the Greater Yellowstone Ecosystem (GYE) to identify possible recreation ethics for the region.
 Growing negative impacts of recreation on the ecosystem necessitate a reevaluation of attitudes surrounding recreational access and growth.
-Through conversations with participants in the GYE recreation community, this project will strive to gain a better understanding of the perspectives, normative values, and drivers of recreation.
-At the closure of this project, the UHPSI team and the Northern Rockies Conservation Cooperative will recommend next steps to building a recreation ethic and make their findings available to the public in a paper.
+Through conversations with participants in the GYE recreation community, this project strove to gain a better understanding of the perspectives, normative values, and drivers of recreation.
+At the closure of this project, the UHPSI team and the Northern Rockies Conservation Cooperative recommended next steps to building a recreation ethic and will make their findings available to the public in a paper.

 Northern Rockies Conservation Cooperative | Website

 Bryce Powell, Research Assistant and Western Resources Fellow | Bryce is a Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies specializing in Ecosystems and Land Conservation and Management.
 Originally from Colorado, Bryce owes his identity to years of work and play in the mountains and deserts of the American West.
 Before relocating to Connecticut, Bryce led a trail crew with the U.S. Forest Service in the High Uintas Wilderness of Utah.
 He is interested in the management of public lands in the American West, particularly through stakeholder engagement, conflict resolution, and the involvement of indigenous and marginalized perspectives.
 See what Bryce has been up to. | Blog